11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 New Guinea Impatiens are a favorite for bringing bold color to shade gardens, and the Harmony Orange Star variety lives up to that reputation.
 This listing includes three live plants in one-quart pots, each measuring roughly 6 to 12 inches tall at shipment.
 They prefer morning sun with afternoon shade — a perfect match for Florida’s intense midday heat.
 The orange star pattern pops against deep green foliage and keeps blooming from spring through fall.

 Customer reports are largely positive, with many describing the plants as healthy, full, and arriving with buds already forming.
-The 10x Root Development claim appears to hold up, as several buyers noted vigorous growth within weeks.
+Several buyers noted vigorous growth within the first few weeks, consistent with the listing’s claim that these impatiens can reach up to 18 inches tall at maturity.
 A minority received smaller plants than advertised (closer to 6 inches rather than 12), and one report mentioned the plants arrived haggard and died quickly.
 That said, the majority praised the packaging and overall value for three established plants.

 These impatiens are not drought-tolerant — they need consistent moisture and slightly acidic soil enriched with organic matter.
 If you have a shaded patio, north-facing bed, or area under a canopy that needs a reliable color splash, this mix delivers.
 Just be prepared to water regularly during dry periods.